chen3feng/blade-build/doc/en/build_rules/extension.md

 Since the built-in rules can be overridden in the extension, you can enforce using the built-in rules by adding the `native.` prefix before the rule name.
+The `native.` prefix can only be used in extensions but not in `BUILD` files.

 ```python
 def awesome_library(name, srcs=[], deps=[]):